weynandk/info_threefold/docs/collaboration/values/goals_values.md

 ### open cultures (teal organizations)

-- [open cultures] (https://danieltenner.com/open-cultures/): lots of info about how new style organizations can be build.
+- [open cultures](https://danieltenner.com/open-cultures/): lots of info about how new style organizations can be build.
 This is really a must read and something we actively try to work towards.
 - [reinventing organization](http://www.reinventingorganizations.com/uploads/2/1/9/8/21988088/140305_laloux_reinventing_organizations.pdf)